 The Master of Science in Forensic Science program is designed to service the needs of both practicing professionals and full-time students who desire an advanced program of study in forensic science.
 The program is comprised of three concentrations: Forensic Analysis, Forensic Biochemistry and Forensic Professional.
 The Forensic Biochemistry and Forensic Analysis concentrations require the student to perform original research and defend a written thesis.
 The Forensic Professional concentration is a nonthesis option comprised of course work and an independent study capstone project.

 Forensic Science is a highly interdisciplinary science, as reflected in the following programs of study.
-The interdisciplinary nature of the program makes it imperative that students seek advising from faculty members on the content of courses to ensure that they have the appropriate background to master the course content.
+The interdisciplinary nature of the program makes it imperative that students seek advising from faculty members on the appropriateness of this program towards their future career as well as the content of courses to ensure that they have the appropriate background to master the course content.

 The grounding in scientific research methodology provided by the thesis requirement is a central focus of the thesis-based concentrations.
 The Forensic Analysis and Biochemistry concentrations are comprised of 32 credit hours of study beyond the BS degree.
 Students will conduct research either on site or at the professional laboratories where they work.
 In either case, a member of the UCF Forensic Science faculty will act as research adviser and approve the research topic.
 This research culminates in the writing and presentation of the thesis.